SystemSpace/Compendium/lfenews.rst

 Kanyra members made comments expressing their positive attitude towards humans.
 The cause of their actions is as of yet unknown.

 In other news, eNdymioN shares are down 1.43%.
+RISEN is down 0.07%.
+Synapse has, against all odds, gone up by 0.12%.

 2017-04-27
 ----------